 According to Matt Berninger, the band wrote this song after watching the film "Win Win" and becoming inspired by Tom McCarthy's themes of

-and the struggle to be good."
+"very normal and good people trying to do their best and the struggle to be good."

 Lyrics: